Danish Butter Cookies

 - 2 cups all purpose flour (250g) spooned and leveled to measure

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-Preheat oven to 350° F (180° C).
+- Preheat oven to 350° F (180° C).
 Line two large baking sheets with parchment paper.

-Add the egg and vanilla extract then beat to combine.
+- Add the egg and vanilla extract then beat to combine.

-Place the dough into a piping bag fitted with an open star or closed star piping tip.
-Pipe the cookies into 1-2 inch swirl circles.
+- Place the dough into a piping bag fitted with an open star piping tip or a closed star piping tip.

-Pipe the cookies into roses or circles leaving at least one inch between each cookie.
+- Pipe the cookies into 1-2 inch swirl circles or roses, leaving at least one-inch of space between each cookie.

-Bake one sheet of cookies at a time in preheated oven for 15 minutes until slightly golden brown.
+- Bake one sheet of cookies at a time in preheated oven for 15 minutes until slightly golden brown.
 Start checking around 12 minutes.
 The cookies might be ready around 12 minutes if you made them smaller than mine.
 But if you made them larger than mine, there might need a few more minutes in the oven.

-Let the cookies cool on the baking sheet.
+- Let the cookies cool on the baking sheet.

-Serve warm or at room temperature.
+- Serve warm or at room temperature.
 Store leftovers in an airtight container.